WITH ICYE UK

-Our Impactful Long-Term Programme means volunteers can fully experience a new culture through living with a host family and becoming part of the community.
-Living with a local family means volunteers can speak the local language every day!
+Our Impactful Long-Term Programme means volunteers can fully experience a new culture through living in accommodation in the local community; for example, with a host family or within the project itself.
+This gives volunteers the opportunity to practise speaking the local language every day!
 Many of the host families have had family members who have also volunteered abroad on the ICYE programme.

 What training do you provide?

 Our Supportive Long-Term Programme means quality training and support comes as standard.
 We work closely with our ICYE partners around the world to help you prepare for your placement, to support you whilst you’re there and when you return.

 You will receive a 3 day pre-departure training designed to help prepare you for everything that may encounter whilst volunteering abroad, with specific advice and guidance given in relation to the country you will be volunteering in.
 The training also covers important topics such as inter-cultural awareness, the rights and responsibilities of a volunteer, conflict resolution and the support offered in case of a problem.